teambit/docs/docs/getting-started/02-quick-start.md

 title: Tutorial
 ---

-In this tutorial you will use Bit to build an app, bottom up, using independent components.
-These component's will be managed by a Bit workspace and shared to a remote scope on Bit.dev.
+In this tutorial, you will use Bit to build an app, bottom-up, using independent components.
+These components will be managed by a Bit workspace and shared to a remote scope on Bit.dev.
 You will then import and integrate a component from a remote scope into your own project.

-This is by no means a "quick start" as it covers all the main tools, concepts and methodologies used by Bit.
+This is, by no means, a "quick start" as it covers all the main tools, concepts, and methodologies used by Bit.

 ## Install Bit